jrawbits/VisionEval-Wiki-JR/VE-State-Kickoff.md

   - Brian Hurley, ODOT

 ## Goals & Objectives
 Tara welcomed everyone to the call and shared objectives and process for the VE-State project.
+See Tara's [slides](documents/VEState/VE-State_Kickoff_20180530final.pdf).

 Tara noted the VisionEval milestones of completing the transition of VE-RSPM & VE-RPAT code in the common framework is the foundation for building a statewide VE-State code.
 She noted that ODOT uses both Statewide and Metropolitan level tools and was a key goal is to get them on the same platform to ease upgrades and capture the latest advances in VE-RSPM and EERPAT commodity flow freight model.
 She summarized the VE pooled fund goals and partners.